JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 The [Library](/basic/library) section has the docstrings of all exported names in convenient groups and the [Physics](/physics) briefly discusses physical aspects of billiard systems as well as inner workings of the package.

-The [Lyapunov Exponents](/lyapunovs) page has info on how to compute tha Lyapunov spectrum of a billiard system.

 ---
 ## Contributing